Build a Retail Income Statement Application Using JavaScript Pivot Tables

 panel.sectionVisibility(GC.Spread.Pivot.PivotPanelSection.fields |GC.Spread.Pivot.PivotPanelSection.area);

-Now drag and drop the fields on the right areas to build the PivotTable.
-In our example: the Account Group and Account field to the Rows and add Actual and Budget to the Values.
+Drag and drop the fields on the right areas to build the PivotTable.
+In our example, the Account Group and Account field to the Rows and add Actual and Budget to the Values.

 JavaScript Income Statement